 The informal waste pickers are being perceived negatively by the public communal enterprises, despite the fact that their work is essential for the Macedonian recycling industry and is cutting their costs.
 The results from the interviews showed that Macedonian waste pickers sell their sorted waste mostly illegally to small and medium-sized scrap yards (formal and informal).
 After these entities receive the waste from the waste pickers, they continue with additional separation, packing (some have these capabilities), and sell recyclable material in larger quantities further down the chain.
-At a later stage, the large companies further process the materials and collaborate with domestic or foreign partners in order to export the waste or use it domestically for industrial purposes.
-There are medium-size companies that sell directly to domestic companies on local or regional level and thus attain the higher-end price for themselves like for an example the "Ekoproekt-ko company from Kochani sell their regionally collected papers and cardboard to the paper factory "Paper Mill" in Kochani for their industrial processes.
+At a later stage, the large companies further process the materials and collaborate with domestic or foreign partners in order to export the waste or use it domestic companies on local or regional level and thus attain the higher-end price for themselves like for an example the "Ekoproekt-ko company from Kochani sell their regionally collected papers and cardboard to the paper factory "Paper Mill" in Kochani for their industrial processes.